Spanish Socialist Workers' Party: Zapatero and Rubalcaba leadership (2000–2014)

-After waning popularity throughout their second term, mainly due to their handling of the worsening economic climate in Spain in the aftermath of the 2008 financial crisis, the PSOE was defeated in the 2011 Spanish general election by the conservative People's Party.
+After waning popularity throughout their second term, the PSOE was defeated in the 2011 Spanish general election by the conservative People's Party.
 Shortly after, an extraordinary congress was held in which Alfredo Pérez Rubalcaba, former Deputy to Zapatero and Minister of the Interior, was elected Secretary-General defeating Carme Chacón, the other candidate, who stood for the Zapatero platform.
 This victory caused huge internal divisions and weakened the party's external image.

 In 2013, the PSOE held a political conference which introduced a completely new platform, widely seen as a move to the left in an attempt to regain votes from parties such as the United Left, whose popularity rose steadily due to the general discontent with the two-party system and spending cuts.
 That platform was the basis for the 2014 European Parliament election manifesto, promoted as a solid alternative to the conservative plan for Europe.
-The expectations inside the party which chose Elena Valenciano as their election candidate were optimistic, but the PSOE suffered another defeat due to the appearance of new parties such as Podemos which managed to gain the support of left-wing voters, with PSOE winning 14 seats.
+ThePSOE suffered another defeat, winning 14 seats.
 Shortly thereafter, Rubalcaba resigned as Secretary-General and an Extraordinary Congress was convoked.

 Sánchez leadership (2014–present)

 This party congress was the first to use a primary election system with three candidates, namely Pedro Sánchez, Eduardo Madina and José Antonio Pérez Tapias.
 Sánchez was elected with 49% of the vote of the affiliates and therefore became Secretary-General on 27 July 2014.

 In the 2015 Spanish municipal elections, the PSOE won 25% of the vote, one of its worst results since the restoration of democracy.
 Together with the fall of the People's Party which won 27% of votes, it meant the end of the two-party system in Spain in favor of new parties.
 The PSOE alone lost 943 councilors.
 The 2015 Spanish general election produced a hung parliament broken into four major parties.
-Due to the large increase of parties such as Podemos (left) and Citizens (centre-right), the PSOE got about 20% of the vote, its worst result since democracy was restored.
+The PSOE got about 20% of the vote, its worst result since democracy was restored.
 The parliament was so fragmented that no government could be formed and six months later new elections were held.
 The 2016 Spanish general election resulted in the PSOE losing a further five seats despite gaining 0.6% of the vote (still the party's second-worst popular vote total after 2015 since the restoration of democracy), leaving the party with 85 seats in the parliament, their lowest total since the restoration of democracy and the fewest since the 1933 in Republican Spain left the party with 59 seats in the 473-member parliament.